austencloud/cirque-aflame/cirque-app/VOICE_IMPORT_GUIDE.md

 # 🎤 Voice-Powered Data Import

-Your CircusSync dashboard now has an **AI-powered voice import feature**!
+Your Ringmaster dashboard now has an **AI-powered voice import feature**!
 Just speak naturally about your clients, performers, and events, and watch them automatically get added to your database.

 ## 🎯 How It Works